sharpu/pihole-migration/README.md

 sudo service lighttpd stop

 # Change online in pi-hole
-Go to All settings / Websserver and API settings / webserver.domain change Value (from) pi.hole (to) ip-addr
+Go to All settings / Webserver and API settings / webserver.domain change Value (from) pi.hole (to) ip-addr

 # Note